Live2Create Leadership Academy

 Six Units.
 One Arc.

 The year is organized into six thematic units — each with a driving question, a major project, and a clear connection to who your student is becoming.
 Every unit builds on the last.
+All students work from the same driving questions; coaches differentiate depth based on where each student is.

 Launch